-A simple or multiple regression models cannot explain a non-linear relationship between the variables.
+Simple or multiple regression models cannot explain a non-linear relationship between the variables.

 Least square estimation method minimizes the sum of squares of errors to best fit the line for the given data.
-These errors are generated due to the deviation of observed points from proposed line.
-This deviation is called as residual in regression analysis.
+These errors are generated due to the deviation of observed points from the proposed line.
+This deviation is called as residual in the regression analysis.